echalkpad/link_checker/docs/design.md

 ## System Architecture

- The Link Checker service consists of a few components:
+ The Link Checker service consists of a few components.
+In general they are all written in Java mainly to facilitate code re-use.
+The Scrapers are written in golang.

- * **DB Abstraction Layer**
+ * **Data API**

- The DB abstraction layer is responsible for saving or retrieving information that needs to be persisted in the system.
+ The Data API is responsible for saving or retrieving information that needs to be persisted in the system.
 For example, the list of monitored pages, or crawl report for a given page.
+Anything that needs to store or retrieve data from the source of truth should contact the Data API.

+ The Data API is also responsible for publishing data change events via a Kafka topic so that other components in the system can either update their local caches or take actions as required.

  * **Crawl Scheduler**

  The crawl scheduler is responsible for deciding when a URL should be crawled, and dispatching a message to the crawlers at the appropriate time.
+Every Monitored Page in the system is periodically crawled; the scheduler is also responsible for scheduling crawls for pages that are linked to by a Monitored Page.

+ It is designed to ensure that no URL is crawled more than a given interval (currently 30 minutes).

+ Crawls are scheduled by emitting ScrapeRequests over a Kafka topic.

  * **Crawlers**

  Crawlers are responsible for retrieving the contents of a given web page, parsing links out of the page if it contains HTML, and then reporting the crawl status.
+They listen on a Kafka topic for ScrapeRequests and then inform the Data API of the results.

  * **Crawl Status Updater**